EsraaSamir12/Intern2Grow/README.md

 # Intern2Grow
+# Power BI Projects 📊
-This repository contains two projects that were completed using Power BI:
+This repository contains two projects completed using **Power BI**:

+1. **Sales Analysis**
-Sales Analysis: A project focused on analyzing sales data.
+   A project focused on analyzing sales data to identify trends, performance, and insights.

+2. **Social Media Analysis**
-Social Media Analysis: A project focused on analyzing social media performance data.
+   A project focused on analyzing social media performance data to measure engagement and reach.